 - ALL web acceleration software must be disabled for the school to work properly. - If you are using NetZero, the 3G or Hi-Speed version of the NetZero software is not able to be used consistently with the Online School.
-The basic version of the NetZero Software should have been installed. - If you are using AOL, you must minimize AOL after Connecting and use an approved browser. - If you are using MSN, you cannot use MSN Explorer consistently. - You MUST meet the minimum speed of 56kbps -- click_here to perform a speed test
+The basic version of the NetZero Software should have been installed.
+If you are using MSN, you cannot use MSN Explorer consistently. - You MUST meet the minimum speed of 56kbps -- Speedtest by Ookla The Global Broadband Speed Test